Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 ### 7. Make Submission
-After training and optimizing the models, we made the final predictions and submitted the results to Kaggle for evaluation.
+After training and optimizing the models, I made the final predictions and submitted the results to Kaggle for evaluation.

 <img src="https://github.com/Oleksiy-Zhukov/Kaggle-Competitions/assets/75014961/ca8e94bc-aebc-46a7-9cdd-3420d928a69a">

 <img src="https://github.com/Oleksiy-Zhukov/Kaggle-Competitions/assets/75014961/abde339a-f39a-44d8-91fd-e884e575d789">

 ## Results and Conclusion
-The ensemble of models achieved a top 5 result out of 934 teams, with the best score of 0.51644 (V8).
+The ensemble of models achieved a top 5 result out of 934 teams, with the best MAP@3 score of 0.51644.
 The combination of various classifiers and careful parameter tuning contributed to the success of the model ensemble.

 <img src="https://github.com/Oleksiy-Zhukov/Kaggle-Competitions/assets/75014961/60d71373-37d4-4694-9f02-68f7835e65c8">